 Disclaimer: This article is based on several scientific references in order to make it more authoritative and trustworthy.

-Do Catfish Have Menstrual Periods?
+Do Catfish Have Menstrual Cycles?

 Catfish (Siluriformes) do not have menstrual periods.
 In fact, no fish species on earth does!
 All female fish naturally produce and grow unfertilized eggs inside of their bellies until they are ready to release them into the water.
 Once the eggs are deposited into the water, the male fish will excrete its sperm onto the eggs.